xymich/CSC4010-Distributed-Computing/README.md

   - Local logs allow reconstructing the chat view even without peers.
 - **File transfer**:
   - `FileTransfer` payloads are sent as fragmented UDP packets and reassembled by `FragmentAssembler`.

-This README reflects the current leader‑based architecture, the latest commands, and removes any older “swarm” or obsolete behaviour that no longer exists in the code.